jillesvangurp/es-kotlin-client/manual/coroutines.md

 // all functions on the asyncRepo are of course suspend so we
 // need to run them in a co-routine scope runBlocking {
-  // all of these use suspend functions asyncRepo.index("thing1", Thing("The first thing"))
+  // all of these use asynchronous suspend functions asyncRepo.index("thing1", Thing("The first thing"))
   // this uses the `AsyncBulkIndexingSession` asyncRepo.bulk {